Battle of the Mareth Line: Battle of Medenine

 The Battle of Medenine (Unternehmen Capri/Operation Capri), was an Axis spoiling attack at Medenine in Tunisia on 6 March 1943.
 The operation was intended to delay an attack by the British Eighth Army on the Mareth Line.
 Forewarned by Ultra decrypts of German wireless communications, the British rushed reinforcements from Tripoli and Benghazi before the Axis attack, which was a costly failure.
-General Erwin Rommel, the commander of Army Group Africa (Heeresgruppe Afrika), could not afford to lose men he needed to defend the Mareth Line, abandoned the effort at dusk.
+General Erwin Rommel, the commander of Army Group Africa (Heeresgruppe Afrika), could not afford to lose men he needed to defend the Mareth Line, and abandoned the effort at dusk.
 The Eighth Army remained alert overnight in case of another Axis attempt and sent forward patrols to reconnoitre and demolish knocked-out Axis tanks.
 During the day the Luftwaffe and Regia Aeronautica had made a maximum effort with little effect against the Allied anti-aircraft defence and the Desert Air Force.
 On 7 March, the Axis forces began to withdraw north towards the Mareth Line.
 The Eighth Army pursued, slowed by rain.
 The Battle of Medenine was Rommel's last action in the North African Campaign.
 He returned to Europe for good soon afterwards.